-Wellington Quilters' Guild was formed in 1990, and became an Incorporated Society in 1992.
+Wellington Quilters was formed in 1990, and became an Incorporated Society in 1992.
 It is managed by a Committee of up to 12 members.
 They are elected annually, and meet monthly to plan the programme of meetings, events, and other activities.

-These include a biennial exhibition of members' work, classes with visiting tutors from New Zealand and overseas, and more.
+Activities include a biennial exhibition of members' work, classes with visiting tutors from New Zealand and overseas, community projects and more.

 A small archive of Guild publications and photographs is maintained by an off-committee member.

 For further information about the Community Work we do, please contact us.